Introduction

 Hall Effect Keyboard Latency Test

 Gamers on Reddit’s Hall Effect keyboard latency test threads often rave about consistency: every press feels the same, even after months of play.
-For technical users, the appeal isn’t just speed it’s durability and the ability to fine-tune actuation distance digitally.
+For technical users, the appeal isn’t just speed, but it’s durability and the ability to fine-tune actuation distance digitally.

 Wooting Keyboard Latency Test